pavankumar0077/Devops-SRE/Day-02.md

 KUBECTL -- USED TO TALKING WITH KUBERNETES (Kubectl is an official part of Kubernetes) EKSCTL -- USED TO TALK WITH AMAZON EKS ( SERVICE LEVEL) (Eksctl is used to manage AWS resources (including the EKS cluster itself) and is AWS-specific.

-ls -lsta -- list all in reverse order
+ls -lrta -- list all in reverse order